digitalyoshixi/Calculus12/content/Vectors.md

 ### Collinear Vectors
 2 vectors are going in the same direction but have different scalars.
 $\vec{u}=k\vec{v}$
+### Coplanar Vector
+2 Vectors lie on the same plane.
 # Vector Concepts
 - [[Vector Addition]]
 - [[Vector Subtraction]]